cagla-su/Linux-Gaming-Guide/README.md

 	- `Settings Manager` **-** `Window Manager Tweaks` **-** `Compositor` **-** `Enable Display Compositing (uncheck the box)`
 - For other desktop environments and other ways of disabling compositor, you can check [this guide](https://linux-gaming.kwindu.eu/index.php?title=Compositor_(X11))
 # Hybrid Graphics
-- If you have **hybrid graphics** setup, you can install Vulkan drivers for both hardware and set your games to run on your dedicated GPU.
+- If you have **hybrid graphics** setup, it is recommended to install Vulkan drivers for both hardware and set games to run through your dedicated GPU.
-- If your dedicated GPU is **AMD**, the necessary command to run the games on the dedicated GPU is:
+- If your dedicated GPU is **AMD**, the necessary command to run games through your dedicated GPU is:
 ```
 DRI_PRIME=1
 ```
- - If your dedicated GPU is **NVIDIA**, the necessary command to run the games on the dedicated GPU is:
+ - If your dedicated GPU is **NVIDIA**, the necessary command to run games through your dedicated GPU is:
 ```
 __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia
 ```
-## Ways to Run Software on the Dedicated GPU
+## Ways to Run Software Through the Dedicated GPU
-- There are **4 ways** of running your games on your dedicated GPU:
+- There are **4 ways** of running games through your dedicated GPU:
 	- **1 -** [Terminal Method](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#terminal-method)
  	- **2 -** [Desktop Shortcut Method](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#desktop-shortcut-method)
  	- **3 -** [For Steam Games](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#for-steam-games)